 The member presiding at the meeting has only a deliberative vote.
 In the event of an equality of votes on a motion at a general meeting, the motion is lost.

-Meetings may only be called on the giving of seven days notice.
-Notice is sufficiently given by the publication on at least three notice boards in the Union building of the date, time, and business of the particular meeting as well as the Union website, a widely distributed student newspaper at the time and any other relevant social media.
+Meetings may only be called on the giving of seven day’s notice.
+Notice is sufficiently given the ANU community by the Chair of the Board with the date, time, and business of the particular meeting as well as the Union website, a widely distributed student media website at the time and any other relevant social media.

 There shall be one ordinary general meeting held in the semester that the Annual General Meeting is not held.